FEWD2022/Curriculum011822/Exercises and Homework/Lesson 05/01_BadIntern_01/README.md

 Your client has had an intern work on a content page and something has gone horribly wrong.
 They are now in a panic and have asked you to try to repair the damaged page.
 They have identified the followng problems:

-- The first is broken
+- The first image is broken
 - The second image seems to be stretched
 - Images that are smaller than the width of the content box should center.
 - The paragraphs are all slurred together.
 There should be 20px of space between them.